-For example, a large 2014 study published in Neurology showed people with extremely low blood levels of vitamin D were more than twice as likely to develop Alzheimer's disease or other types of dementia than those with normal vitamin D levels.
-But it's important to point out that the association between vitamin D levels and dementia.
+For example, a large study published in Neurology showed that people with extremely low blood levels of vitamin D were more than twice as likely as those with normal vitamin D levels to develop Alzheimer's disease or other types of dementia.
+Other studies have shown no association between vitamin D levels and dementia.

 Vitamin D is vital to bone metabolism, calcium absorption and other metabolic processes in the body.
 Its role in brain function, cognition and the aging process is still unclear.
-Some studies suggest vitamin D may be involved in a variety of processes related to cognition, but more research is needed to better understand this relationship.
+Some studies suggest that vitamin D may be involved in a variety of processes related to cognition, but more research is needed to better understand this relationship.